Banding your Tree Swallows:

-One special way you can learn about songbirds is by having your adult and nestling
+Bird banding is a special way you can learn about songbirds in general and your adult

-Tree Swallows banded.
-A banded bird carries a uniquely numbered light-weight
+and nestling Tree Swallows in particular.
+A banded bird carries a uniquely numbered

-aluminum band that identifies it for the rest of its life and can identify its body after
+light-weight aluminum band that identifies it for the rest of its life and can identify its

 Why are birds banded?